winning a gunfight seminar

 After a gunfight, officers and their families will have to accept and live with the decisions and actions taken by the officer.

-Drawing from both Winning a Gunfight and Pistol in the Pulpit the Law Enforcement Chaplains Seminar helps chaplains to better understand officers’ mindset, training, and the physiological distortions experienced by officers during a gunfight.
-Seminars range from four to eight hours ($69-$99 per student).
+Drawing from Winning is More than Surviving the Law Enforcement Chaplains Seminar helps chaplains to better understand officers’ mindset, training, and the physiological distortions experienced by officers during a gunfight.
+Seminars range from two to six hours ($69-$119 per student).
 Contact us for more information.

 about the trainer

 Career police officer and pastor, Tim Rupp, is uniquely qualified to address the subjects covered in his seminars.
 Tim has over 30 years of police and military experience as a patrol officer/supervisor, homicide detective, internal affairs investigator, and firearms/tactics supervisor.
 He has trained, investigated, and was personally involved in a police shooting.
 Tim holds advanced degrees in Criminal Justice and Ministry and is a Certified Police Instructor with Idaho Peace Officer Standards & Training.
-He currently serves as pastor of River of Life Church and Cop Church in Idaho Falls and teaches criminal justice classes for the College of Eastern Idaho.
+He currently serves as pastor of Cop Church Idaho Falls and as the executive director of the Law Enforcement Chaplaincy of Idaho.

 Tim is also available to preach a sermon designed to provide a biblical basis for the decision the church has made to form an armed Safety Response Team.